Mexico Birding Tour

 Oaxaca birding

-We will have an early start today with breakfast in the hotel.
-We have to try some huevos motuleños!
+We will have an early start today with breakfast at the hotel.
+We must try some huevos motuleños!
 It is a fried tortilla topped with black beans, fried eggs, sauce, plantains and some form of meat.
 Yummy!

 Over the next 3 days we will bird the wonderful areas surrounding Oaxaca City.
 We normally plan certain areas for specific days, but this could change depending on recent sighting reports or local weather conditions.
 But rest assured we will cover all the hotspots in search of this region’s top birds!

 The valleys that surround Oaxaca City contain mostly scrub vegetation, but also pine and thorn forests, and hosts some of the most amazing species of birds, including many endemics.
-The beautiful area of Teotitlán del Valle (very well known for its textiles, especially colourful rugs) is one we will definitely visit, including the famous Teotitlán road.
-Another hotspot here is the Piedra Azul reservoir.
-Interestingly, according to historians, these valleys could be the site where corn (maize) was first cultivated anywhere in the world!
+The beautiful area of Teotitlán del Valle (very well known for its textiles, especially colourful rugs) is one we will visit, including the famous Teotitlán road.

 Day 3: